Natural History Museum of Utah: History

-In the running time of the "Cooperative Dinosaur Project" (from 1960 to 1976), literally tons of fossilized bones were dug up from the quarry, numerous remains of species as famous as Camarasaurus, Camptosaurus, Ceratosaurus, Stegosaurus, and, of course, Allosaurus, among others (Allosaurus is by far the most represented species, with 44-46 individuals found).
-In addition to these already known species, two new species were discovered and named: Stokesosaurus (in 1974); and Marshosaurus (in 1976); both of whose holotypes are preciously preserved in the Natural History Museum of Utah.
+In the running time of the Cooperative Dinosaur Project (from 1960 to 1976), tons of fossilized bones were dug up from the quarry, numerous remains of species as famous as Camarasaurus, Camptosaurus, Ceratosaurus, Stegosaurus, and Allosaurus, among others (Allosaurus is by far the most represented species, with 44-46 individuals found).
+In addition to these already known species, two new species were discovered and named: Stokesosaurus (in 1974); and Marshosaurus (in 1976); both of whose holotypes are preserved in the Natural History Museum of Utah.

-In 1976, the University of Utah stopped the "Cooperative Dinosaur Project".
+In 1976, the University of Utah stopped the Cooperative Dinosaur Project.
 To continue financing his research, Madsen founded Dinolab, a company that cast and sold skeletons of dinosaurs to museums, institutions, or private buyers.
-Madsen died in 2009 and Dinolab disappeared in 2014, but thanks to the "University of Utah Cooperative Dinosaur Project" and Madsen's excavations in the Cleveland-Lloyd Dinosaur Quarry back in the 1960s and 1970s, the Natural History Museum of Utah now is able to display the largest collection in the world of Allosaurus skeletons, among some additional dinosaur skeletal mounts belonging to other species.
+Madsen died in 2009 and Dinolab disappeared in 2014, but thanks to the University of Utah Cooperative Dinosaur Project and Madsen's excavations in the Cleveland-Lloyd Dinosaur Quarry back in the 1960s and 1970s, the Natural History Museum of Utah now is able to display the largest collection in the world of Allosaurus skeletons, among some additional dinosaur skeletal mounts belonging to other species.

 In 1963, Dr. Jesse D. Jennings, a professor and archaeologist, was appointed director of the museum.
-The "Utah Museum of Natural History" opened to the public in 1969.
+The Utah Museum of Natural History opened to the public in 1969.
 Jennings was the director for 10 years.

 In 1973, Don Hague, the museum's curator and first paid employee became the director.
-Hague led the museum for nearly 20 years, retiring in 1992.
+He led the museum for nearly 20 years, retiring in 1992.

 Dr. Sarah George was the director of the museum for 27 years, from 1992 to 2019.
 Dr. Jason Cryan has served as the fourth executive director of the museum since March 2020.

 In 2011, the museum moved from the old George Thomas Library location at 1390 Presidents Circle into the Rio Tinto Center, in the University of Utah's Research Park 301 Wakara Way, Salt Lake City.
 The move also resulted in a change of name to the Natural History Museum of Utah.

 The Rio Tinto Center is a 163000 ft2 building set on a 17 acre campus in the foothills of the Wasatch Mountains.
 The building's highest point is a round structure on the back or east side which houses the Native Voices gallery.
 The architects for the building were Ennead Architects from New York City and GSBS of Salt Lake City.
 Ralph Appelbaum Associates designed the exhibits.